iPad 8 LTE Battery Replacement

 Step 59

-- Gently lift the left cellular antenna coaxial cable away from the back of the case.
+- Gently peel the left cellular antenna coaxial cable away from the rear case.

 Step 60

-- Grab the flat end of your trusty spudger and gently lift straight up on those press connectors to unplug both cellular antennas like a pro.
+- Grab the flat end of your spudger and gently lift both cellular antennas straight up to disconnect them from their press connectors – smooth sailing!

 Tools Used